4 interesting facts about ball bearings that will surprise you

 1. The inventor of the ball bearing

-Although the helicopter structure went down like a lead balloon, the ball bearing is a different story.
+Although the helicopter design went down like a lead balloon, the ball bearing is a different story.
 100 years after Da Vinci’s design, Galileo Galilei also mentioned an early form of ball bearing.
-Only in 1792 a patent for the “modern” ball bearing was applied for – it was granted to the Englishman Philip Vaughan in 1794.
+Only in 1792 a patent for the “modern” ball bearing was applied for – it was granted to the Welshman Philip Vaughan in 1794.
+The ball bearing is also one of the first items that could be defined as a ‘machine’.

 2. Ball bearings in everyday life